Types of Georgia Spousal Support

 Either party may petition a court for a modification of a support order if their financial circumstances have changed.
 The paying party may request a reduction in the amount of support after a job loss, significant change in financial circumstances, or in the event of illness or disability that affects the ability to work.
 The receiving party may ask for an increase under the same circumstances.
 Anu substantial change in income or expenses by either party may warrant modification of a support order, but the court will not modify a previous order unless it is determined that the change of circumstances was not intentional.

-Having an attorney on your side is especially important when your spouse has significantly greater income or financial resources.
-Even though it may seem impossible to afford an attorney, a judge may order your spouse to pay some or all of your attorney’s fees in some circumstances.
+Having a LaGrange, Ga. family law attorney on your side is especially important when your spouse has significantly greater income or financial resources.
+Even though it may seem impossible to afford an attorney, a judge may order your spouse to pay some or all of your LaGrange, Ga. family law attorney’s fees in some circumstances.
+Call Moffitt Law, LLC today.